What is social anxiety disorder?

 Signs and symptoms of high-functioning anxiety

 You may have seen or heard the phrase high functioning anxiety more and more lately, but what does it mean?
-High-functioning anxiety describes those who experience many of the signs and symptoms of anxiety but contrary to the stereotype, seem to cope well with life and are often very successful.
+High-functioning anxiety describes those who experience many of the signs and symptoms of anxiety but contrary to the stereotype, seem to cope well with life and are often successful.

 Read more